FrancescaRuberto/computer_infrastructure/README.md

 # Computer Infrastructure

 This repository has been created for the **Computer Infrastructure** course.
 Its primary purpose is to **collect assigned assessments**, showcasing practical implementations and exercises completed throughout the course.

+This repository contains a set of practical exercises focused on data collection and analysis.
+It also demonstrates the use of cloud-based development environments and basic automation to run data analysis tasks on a scheduled basis.

 ---